Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > An anonymous function is known as a lambda function.
 This function can have only one statement but can have any number of parameters.

 ---

+## 30. Differentiate between list and tuple?

+> Tuple is not mutable it can be hashed eg. key for dictionaries.
+On the other hand, lists are mutable.

+---